dikortis/LetsTalkETC/Episodes/Episode_12.md

-but we're calling through people doing that let's let them assemble two blocks to UM their ends up being some game theory issues that the block chains that we secure still need to establish immediate consensus they need a way to actually create blocks and on a
+but we're calling through people doing that let's let them assemble two blocks to UM their ends up being some game theory issues that the blockchains that we secure still need to establish immediate consensus they need a way to actually create blocks and on a